01908 605027

 This half term we will be :

-• Considering how people overcome the challenge of living in areas with natural disasters.
+• Learning about how people overcome the challenges of natural disasters.

 Suggested Activities to Support Learning